doc4d/4d-web-studio/docs/design-webforms/components.md

 You can turn your components into reusable chunks by saving them as *crafted components*.

-Any component can be saved as crafted component, except for the Webform component, and then reused within the same project.
+Any component can be saved as crafted component, except for the Webform component.

 A crafted component includes the initial component's:
 * styles, including CSS classes
 * child components and their properties
 * event configuration
 * datasource references

-A crafted component's parts, such as Datatable or Matrix components, won't display any data if the target Webform doesn't have datasources that match their references.
 #### Creating a crafted component

 1. Select the element you want to turn into a crafted component.